Metalloid: Derivation and other names

-The word metalloid comes from the Latin metallum ("metal") and the Greek oeides ("resembling in form or appearance").
-Several names are sometimes used synonymously although some of these have other meanings that are not necessarily interchangeable: amphoteric element, boundary element, half-metal, half-way element, near metal, meta-metal, semiconductor, semimetal and submetal.
+Several names are sometimes used synonymously although some of these have other meanings that are not necessarily interchangeable: amphoteric element, boundary element, half-way element, near metal, meta-metal, semiconductor, semimetal and submetal.
 "Amphoteric element" is sometimes used more broadly to include transition metals capable of forming oxyanions, such as chromium and manganese.
-"Half-metal" is used in physics to refer to a compound (such as chromium dioxide) or alloy that can act as a conductor and an insulator.
 "Meta-metal" is sometimes used instead to refer to certain metals (Be, Zn, Cd, Hg, In, Tl, β-Sn, Pb) located just to the left of the metalloids on standard periodic tables.
-These metals are mostly diamagnetic and tend to have distorted crystalline structures, electrical conductivity values at the lower end of those of metals, and amphoteric (weakly basic) oxides.
-"Semimetal" sometimes refers, loosely or explicitly, to metals with incomplete metallic character in crystalline structure, electrical conductivity or electronic structure.
-Examples include gallium, ytterbium, bismuth and neptunium.
+These metals tend to have distorted crystalline structures, electrical conductivity values at the lower end of those of metals, and amphoteric (weakly basic) oxides.
 The names amphoteric element and semiconductor are problematic as some elements referred to as metalloids do not show marked amphoteric behaviour (bismuth, for example) or semiconductivity (polonium) in their most stable forms.

 Origin and usage

 The origin and usage of the term metalloid is convoluted.
-Its origin lies in attempts, dating from antiquity, to describe metals and to distinguish between typical and less typical forms.
-It was first applied in the early 19th century to metals that floated on water (sodium and potassium), and then more popularly to nonmetals.
-Earlier usage in mineralogy, to describe a mineral having a metallic appearance, can be sourced to as early as 1800.
+The name was popularized by Jöns Berzelius in the early 19th century, but he did not use it in the current meaning, but rather for a diverse group of nonmetal elements.
+James Apjohn's "Manual of Metalloids" published in 1864 divided all elements into either metals or metalloids.
 Since the mid-20th century it has been used to refer to intermediate or borderline chemical elements.
 The International Union of Pure and Applied Chemistry (IUPAC) previously recommended abandoning the term metalloid, and suggested using the term semimetal instead.
-Use of this latter term has more recently been discouraged by Atkins et al. as it has a different meaning in physics – one that more specifically refers to the electronic band structure of a substance rather than the overall classification of an element.
+Despite the recommendation, the term metalloid was increasingly used in the literature in 1970–2010, while semimetal remained less popular.
+Use of the term semimetal has more recently been discouraged by Atkins et al. as it has a more common meaning that refers to the electronic band structure of a substance rather than the overall classification of an element.
 The most recent IUPAC publications on nomenclature and terminology do not include any recommendations on the usage of the terms metalloid or semimetal.